HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 1.1 You need to install winetrick to performe it, Use you own distro installer to install winetrick, like "sudo apt install winetrick"
 For more information; https://github.com/Winetricks/winetricks?tab=readme-ov-file

-2.1 next we make a wine prefix, to other to do use follow commands in the command prompt **NO SUDO**; 2.2; WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force vcrun2017 vcrun2019 vcrun2022 win10 dotnet48 dotnet6 dotnet7 dotnet8 dotnet9
+2.1 next we make a wine prefix, to other to do use follow commands in the command prompt **NO SUDO**;
+2.2A; WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force -q dotnet48 dotnet6 dotnet7 dotnet8 dotnet9

 3.1 To other play RAGEPluginHook you need Lutris to play.
 For more information; https://lutris.net/downloads